abhirathod95/travel-blog/src/blog/travel/2021-04-07/Denver.md

 ##### **Rocky Mountain National Park**

-Finally, we made it to Rocky Mountain National Park.
+Finally, we made it to Rocky Mountain National Park!
 Even though temperatures were already soaring in our own state, there was a full on snow flurry visiting the higher spots of the park.
 We hiked to Bear Lake and walked around for a bit before we started to lose all feeling in our fingers and toes.
 During our drive, we had to stop and wait for deer crossing.
 Don't forget to stop by the visitor center to grab a little souvenir as remembrance of the trip!

 ![Whiteout at Rocky Mountain National Park](../../../images/United&#32;States&#32;of&#32;America/Colorado/Estes_Park_6.jpg)